| Page menu 1 |

 Grows in Queensland, Australia.

-Light pink to light reddish brown with a silvery sheen, flaky, texture
+Light pink to light reddish brown with a silvery sheen, flaky, texture fairly coarse.

 Moderately hard and heavy, works easily and takes a lustrous finish.